 The first use for backpacks was for hiking and camping.
 Eventually some smart traveler realized that it was way easier and more flexible to lug their possessions around in a backpack than carrying them in a suitcase, duffel bag or roll aboard.
 So people started traveling with the more convenient camping style backpacking gear.
 Over the years companies realized that there was a market for a non-camping, travel specific backpacks and created products to fill the niche.

-And here they in 2015, still going strong and looking great almost 20 years after we bought them.
+And here they in 2015, still going strong and looking great almost 20 years later, after going several times around the world.
 A great example of you get what you pay for:

 There were definitely some downsides to using these packs though:

 - They always had to be checked for flights.
 We had light duffel bags to put them in to prevent them getting ripped apart on the airport conveyor belts.
 Twice we arrived at our destination with Helen’s bag nowhere to be found.
 It eventually arrived both times but definitely a PITA compared to taking the packs on-board and walking off the plane and bypassing the carousel on arrival.